dragosrotaru/PAL/notes/focus.md

 The north star is force multiplication.

 - Find the most powerful Kernel possible, pack the language with as much expressiveness and extensibility as possible.
-  - Adaptive grammar and parsing
+  - Adaptive grammar and universal parsing
   - Adaptive compute/evaluation model
   - powerful foundational constructs/special forms
   - expose every internal to the language